What Is Fissure-in-ano?

 How homeopathy can help in a fissure-in-ano?

-• Homeopathic medicines facilitate healing and improve blood circulation to the anal mucosa.
+- Homeopathic medicines facilitate healing and improve blood circulation to the anal mucosa.
 It also relieves you of the anal spasm and gives relief to the pain.

-• Homeopathic medicines correct the underlying disturbed digestive system, such as the tendency for chronic constipation.
+- Homeopathic medicines correct the underlying disturbed digestive system, such as the tendency for chronic constipation.

-• The results obtained with homeopathic treatment are long-lasting.
+- The results obtained with homeopathic treatment are long-lasting.

-• It is possible to avoid surgery in many cases of Fissure-in-ano if homeopathic treatment is administered at the proper time.
+- It is possible to avoid surgery in many cases of Fissure-in-ano if homeopathic treatment is administered at the proper time.

-• If needed, initially, homeopathic treatment can be taken in association with symptomatic conventional medication.
+- If needed, initially, homeopathic treatment can be taken in association with symptomatic conventional medication.

-• Homeopathic treatment is completely safe, harmless, highly effective, and non-toxic.
+- Homeopathic treatment is completely safe, harmless, highly effective, and non-toxic.

-• Homeopathic medicines are non-habit-forming.
+- Homeopathic medicines are non-habit-forming.

 Homeopathy should be thought of as the first line of treatment for Fissure-in-ano.
 It aims at treating the underlying cause along with relieving the symptoms.
 Homeopathic medicines not only help in healing the tear but also treat constipation by making the stools soft.
 It stimulates the sluggish digestion and peristalsis of the intestine.
 Homeopathic medicines also help reduce the tendency to get fissures, which means the recurrence of fissures can be avoided through a systematic treatment protocol.
-During the course of treatment, the frequency, duration, and intensity of symptoms like pain, bleeding, and constipation are measured.
+During treatment, the frequency, duration, and intensity of symptoms like pain, bleeding, and constipation are measured.
 Since the physical examination is not always feasible, this method gives an idea about how well the fissure has healed.
 Homeopathy is by far the safest mode of treatment to treat fissures.
-The medicines are completely safe, non-habit forming, non-toxic, and do not have side effects even after consuming for a long time.
+The medicines are completely safe, non-habit forming, non-toxic, and do not have side effects even after consuming them for a long time.

 Duration of treatment